Hair sheep primer

 Other "exotic" breeds of hair sheep have since been developed from the Barbados Blackbelly (and Mouflon), inlcuding the Painted Desert, Black Hawaiian, and Corsican.
 While some of these exotic hair sheep are raised for production purposes, most are likely being propagated for hunting reserves.

 The Barbados Blackbelly originated on the Caribbean island of Barbados.
-Although its exact origins are unknown, the breed surely has African origins.
+Although its exact origins are unknown, the breed likely has African origins.
 The Barbados Blackbelly is an attractive sheep of various shades of brown, with black underparts and points, and a badger face.
 The sheep are leggy and resemble a small deer or antelope in appearance.

 In addition to being more resistant to internal parasites than wooled breeds, Barbados Blackbelly sheep are well-known for the reproductive qualities.
 They mature early, breed year-round, and are prolific.
 While lacking the growth rate and muscling of conventional sheep breeds, Blackbellies have value in crossbreeding programs to improve reproductive efficiency and parasite resistance.